gabokappa/bank-tech-test/README.md

  I decided to split test files per method being tested.
 I tested the private method ``spec/add_activity_spec.rb`` to ensure it was putting through the right formatted string into ``@activity``.
 I wanted to test it worked in isolation from being called by the ``deposit`` or ``withdraw`` methods.

-## Edge case

- In order to prevent an infinite number of withdrawals and having high negative balance I added an overdraft limit.
-This has a default set to -100 when the Account is instantiated.
-Just like real life accounts different limits can be set on different instances of an account which the user can set upon instantiation.

-## Trade-offs

-I'm aware that the private method ``add_activity`` has many lines and this could be refactored further.
-I tried changing ``add_activity`` so that it pushed individual transactions as a key/value hash in ``@activity``, to later get the
-``print_statement`` method to format into specified string.
-I also thought that ``deposit`` and ``withdraw`` could format the amount before calling ``add_activity``.
-I felt that these alternative implementations would lead to duplication of code further split responsibilities and affect readability.

- Ultimately I decided to introduce another private method and retained the current state as I believe this way it is easier to read each method and understand what function it has.